7 Harmful Effects of Divorce in the Lives of Children

 As you can imagine, there are more likely negative effects of divorce when this occurs.

-The ability of a child to overcome the damage caused by divorce will differ case by case.
+The ability of a child to overcome the damage caused by divorce will differ from case by case.
 It will largely depend on how both parents handle the separation.

 Nevertheless, here are some common harmful effects of divorce on children: